Worthmore Free Store

 Worthmore began with the move-out of Spring 2017, replacing the Trash2Treasure summer sale that operated from 2007 to 2015.
 Due to a combination of factors, we decided to discontinue Trash2Treasure and to consider alternative means to make use of the items students leave behind.
 Because the sale took place over the summer, Trash2Treasure was formerly inaccessible to most Swarthmore students despite selling items that students really need.
 By saving items for our upcoming campus free store, we hope to help the needs of incoming and returning students.
 Furthermore, the previous model for the sale required hundreds of volunteer hours on the part of staff and significant funding to pay student workers.
 By using any lounge as a collection point (instead of our now more limited designated areas), the previous system left EVS staff with the burden of transporting, sorting, and separating donations from trash.

 - Who is involved in managing Worthmore?

-Worthmore is primarily run by students (move-out student workers, GAs, and volunteers), with ongoing support from Environmental Services, Office of Student Engagement, and the Office of Sustainability.
+Worthmore is primarily run by students (the annual student coordinator, spring move-out workers, and Green Advisors), with ongoing support from Environmental Services, Office of Student Engagement, and the Office of Sustainability.
 Key contacts are: